marioizquierdo/jquery.serializeJSON/README.md

  * https://github.com/serbanghita/formToObject.js (plain js, no jQuery)
  * https://gist.github.com/shiawuen/2634143 (simpler but small)

-But none of them checked what I needed at the time `serializeJSON` was created.
-Factors that differentiate `serializeJSON` from most of the alternatives:
+None of them did what I needed at the time `serializeJSON` was created.
+Factors that differentiate `serializeJSON` from the alternatives:

  * Simple and small code base.
-The minimified version is 1Kb.
+The minimified version is < 1Kb.
  * Yet flexible enough with features like nested objects, unchecked-checkboxes and custom types.
  * Implemented on top of jQuery (or Zepto) `serializeArray`, that creates a JavaScript array of objects, ready to be encoded as a JSON string.
 It takes into account the W3C rules for [successful controls](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.2), making `serializeJSON` as standard and stable as it can be.
  * The format for the input field names is the same used by Rails (from [Rack::Utils.parse_nested_query](http://codefol.io/posts/How-Does-Rack-Parse-Query-Params-With-parse-nested-query)), that is successfully used by many backend systems and already well understood by many front end developers.